 Difference Between Availability Heuristic and Representative Heuristic

 What is a Representative Heuristic?

 The representative heuristic is a mental shortcut based on how similar an example is to something else.
-It is generally utilised when making judgements about the probability of an event under uncertain conditions.
-It describes assessing the likeness between two things and organising them based on the category prototype.
+It is utilized when making judgments about the probability of an event under uncertain conditions.
+It describes assessing the likeness between two things and organizing them based on the category prototype.
 For example, pairing like with like and causes and effects of the same situation should resemble each other.
-When judging the representativeness of a new stimulus, people often pay attention to the level of similarity between the stimulus and the standard process.
+When judging the representativeness of a new stimulus, people pay attention to the level of similarity between the stimulus and the standard process.

 People go for representative heuristic decisions because either they have limited related resources in their mind or because that is rooted in the fundamental way they perceive and understand things and personnel.
 It is a form of biased judgment that we make in everyday life based on stereotypes set in one’s minds.
 For example, if people see someone wearing a suit and a tie and carrying a briefcase, they assume he must be a lawyer because they look like a stereotype.

 The main problem with representative heuristics is that it does not have any relation with probability.
 Yet, people continue to put more value into them than on relevant information.
-Being aware of heuristic behaviour and inculcating logical reasoning toward solving problems might help to overcome representative heuristic decision-making.
+Awareness of heuristic behavior and inculcating logical reasoning toward solving problems might help overcome representative heuristic decision-making.

+Difference Between Availability Heuristic and Representative Heuristic